lyqht/awesome-supabase/README.md

 ## Other interesting articles

-- [How to market to developers on Twitter: Learnings from 4 months of Supabase feed](https://www.developermarkepear.com/blog/developer-marketing-on-social-media-twitter-supabase) - This article explores how Supabase is rapidly growing on Twitter and how they market their product.
+- [How to market to developers on Twitter: Learnings from 4 months of Supabase feed](https://www.developermarkepear.com/blog/developer-marketing-on-social-media-twitter-supabase) - Analyzes growth marketing strategy of Supabase, especially on Twitter.
-- [How Fleeting Notes Migrated 1000+ Users from Firebase to Supabase (Stripe, Firebase, Supabase)](https://fleetingnotes.app/posts/migrating-from-firebase-to-supabase/) - This article walks through the process of how Fleeting Notes (a note-taking application) migrated from Firebase to Supabase in terms of Stripe integration and its databases.
+- [How Fleeting Notes Migrated 1000+ Users from Firebase to Supabase (Stripe, Firebase, Supabase)](https://fleetingnotes.app/posts/migrating-from-firebase-to-supabase/) - Walks through the process of how Fleeting Notes (a note-taking application) migrated from Firebase to Supabase in terms of Stripe integration and its databases.